Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/01-quantification.md

 ```

 ## Principle of quantifying read counts for RNA-seq
-For most downstream analyses in RNA-seq, especially differential expression, we care about how many reads aligned to a specific gene, as this tells us about the genes expression level, which we can then compare to other samples.
-Inherently, this means that we want to make these data *count-based*, so that we can use statistical models to compare these counts between experimental conditions of interest.
+In RNA-seq data analysis, we use the number of reads as a proxy for gene expression.
+Genes with many reads mapped to them are highly expressed in the original sample, while genes with few or no reads were lowly expressed.
+Therefore, in order to quantify expression levels in an RNA-seq dataset, we need some way of efficiently counting reads that are mapped to each gene.

 ![](../figures/quant_principle.png)

-There are a number of methods that one can use to quantify reads overlapping specific features ( in this case, exons).
-These methods require a .bam file as input, in addition to a list of the genomic features that we wish to count reads over.
+A number of methods quantify expression levels by counting reads exist.
+These methods require a alignments (`.bam` file) and a genomic annotation (`GTF/GFF` file) that contains the coordinates of the features (genes) that we want to count over.

 The most simplistic methods (e.g. [htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html), [featureCounts](http://subread.sourceforge.net/)) use a specific set of rules to count the number of reads overlapping specific features.
-These are a good choice if your data is less complex, e.g. 3'-end data.
+These are a good choice if you wish to quantify gene expression levels, and are not interested in transcript abundances.

-Other methods leverage probablistic modeling in order to quantify the alignments (e.g. [RSEM](https://deweylab.github.io/RSEM/)), which ascibes reads to features with a probability of this being the correct location for a given read.
-Generally, these methods are used on more complex data (e.g. full-length transcript and/or paired-end data) where transcript estimates are of interest.
+Other, more complex methods, leverage probabilistic modeling in order to quantify the alignments (e.g. [RSEM](https://deweylab.github.io/RSEM/)), which ascribes reads to features with a probability of this being the correct location for a given read.
+Generally, these methods are used if you wish to quantify transcript abundances, although can provide gene- and transcript-level estimates.

-## htseq-count
+## HTSeq-count

 For our analysis, we will used `htseq-count`.
 The `htseq-count`algorithm follows a specific set of rules to count reads overlapping genomic features, in order to quantify expression over those features (genes).
 As input, `htseq-count` requires:
 - Aligned sequencing reads (`SAM/BAM` file)